tobias-tengler/create-relay-app/README.md

 ### --toolchain

-If there is a `next.config.js` file in the root directory of your project, we assume it's a _Next.js_ project, unless specified otherwise.
+If the `next` package is installed, we assume it's a _Next.js_ project, unless specified otherwise.

-If there is a `vite.config.js` or `vite.config.ts` file in the root directory of your project, we assume it's a _Vite.js_ project, unless specified otherwise.
+If the `vite` package is installed, we assume it's a _Vite.js_ project, unless specified otherwise.

-If none of the files above are matched, we assume it's a _Create React App_ project, unless specified otherwise.
+Otherwise, we assume it's a _Create React App_ project, unless specified otherwise.

 ### --typescript